Classy Black Glossy Metal Text Effect

 Step 2.
 Place a Metal Photo Layer

-Place rough metal texture photo background on the first Layer.
+Place a rough metal texture photo background on the first layer.
 Size to fit if it doesn’t already.
 You can go to a lot of places to find a rough metal texture photo.
 MorgueFiles and FreeImages are two places that have free photo textures.
 Also, you could just go out and photograph the street or concrete beneath your feet or a metal surface nearby you.

 Step 3.
 Duplicate the Metal Layer